inin-panda/inin-panda/README.md

 # Hi there👋, I'm Yen Yen
-- 🌱 I’m currently learning Computer Science at the Industrial University of Ho Chi Minh City
+- 🌱 I’m learning Computer Science at the Industrial University of Ho Chi Minh City
-- 👯 I want to improve my AI/ Data Analyst skills
+- 👯 I want to improve my AI skills
-- ⚡ Fun fact: My web and application programming skills are better than my current AI and data analytics skills😄
+- ⚡ Fun fact: My web and application programming skills are better than my current AI skills😄

 ## Language and Tool: